slott56/slott56.github.io/Pelican/content/blog/2023/06/2023-06-27-any_and_all_and_identity_elements.rst

 :category: Technologies
 :status: published

-This was a sad thing to see on Twitter.
+This was a surprising thing (for me) to see.

-Not as sad as the various nazis and haters that the New Owner is courting, but sad.
+Surprising because -- after writing a book about functional programming, I'd forgotten that some of the ideas are actually really new to people.

+(I've omitted the source of the quote because I want to reuse this without worrying about link rot.
+Some web sites have rocky futures.)

     "
     Python tip: